-The reason that super-successful companies like Amazon do shipping so well is that they look at it as an essential part of their customers’ experience.
+The reason that super-successful companies like Amazon value an efficient supply chain is that they look at it as an essential part of their customers’ experience.

 It’s an idea that B2B companies are still catching up on.

 Further upstream in the supply chain, businesses tend to put more energy into their customer relationships and commercial agreements (which are, of course, essential) but can sometimes neglect the simple, satisfying delight of knowing exactly where your shipment is and exactly when it’s going to arrive.

 Mindsets are changing, however, and it won’t be this way for much longer.

 B2B decision-makers are Amazon and Uber’s customers as well, so we’re already seeing B2C expectations reflected in the ‘middle mile’.
 Patience for poor logistics experiences is on the wane, and boardrooms are beginning to see how an efficient supply chain can help them provide the best customer experience.